Housing Benefit is financial support to help you to pay your rent. It is gradually being replaced by Universal Credit.

 - you live in temporary accommodation (this is housing arranged by a council because they have decided that you are homeless)

-To confirm if you should apply for Housing Benefit or Universal Credit please use the benefit entitlement calculator.
+You can also check if you should apply for Housing Benefit or Universal Credit by using the benefit entitlement calculator.
 The calculator should only be used a guide as it will only give you an estimation of your entitlement.

 Check how much Housing Benefit you will be entitled to